aws/karpenter-provider-aws/website/content/en/preview/concepts/nodepools.md

 Generally, instance types should be a list and not a single value.
 Leaving these requirements undefined is recommended, as it maximizes choices for efficiently placing pods.

-Karpenter resolves the instanceTypes under the hood considering the constraints from the nodepool (such as requirements) and those that make schedules the pods
+Karpenter resolves the instanceTypes under the hood considering the constraints from the nodepool (such as requirements) and those that schedules the pods

 You can view them by running: